Why climate trolls have failed to stop Greta Thunberg

 Last Friday, on September 20, millions of people around the world took to the streets demanding action on climate change.

-Sixteen young people aged eight to 17, including Ms Thunberg, submitted a formal complaint against five countries to the United Nations under the UN Convention on the Rights of a Child.
+Sixteen young people aged 8 to 17, including Thunberg, submitted a formal complaint against five countries to the United Nations under the UN Convention on the Rights of a Child.

 Their petition alleged the governments of Argentina, Brazil, France, Germany and Turkey were in violation of the Convention through "knowingly causing and perpetuating the climate crisis".

-"A scientific consensus shows that the life-threatening risks confronting the petitioners will increase throughout their lives as the world heats up to 1.5°C and beyond," reads the petition.
+"A scientific consensus shows that the life-threatening risks confronting the petitioners will increase throughout their lives as the world heats up to 1.5C and beyond," reads the petition.
 "If the respondents continue their current emissions pathways, the world would warm enough to threaten the lives of billions of children worldwide."

-The response to Ms Thunberg has been deeply polarising, with a visceral response from far right figures in the US, Europe and Australia.
+The response to Thunberg has been deeply polarising, with a visceral response from far-right figures in the US, Europe and Australia.

-The Daily Wire's Michael Knowles made global headlines after referring to the 16-year-old as a "mentally ill Swedish child", arguing she was being globally exploited by the left.
+The Daily Wire's Michael Knowles made global headlines after referring to the 16-year-old as a "mentally ill Swedish child", arguing she was being exploited by the left.

-Chris Hahn, a former aide to Senate Minority Leader Chuck Schumer, issued a furious on-air response, saying: "You're a grown man and you're attacking a child.
+Chris Hahn, a former aide to Senate minority leader Chuck Schumer, issued a furious on-air response, saying: "You're a grown man and you're attacking a child.
 Shame on you."

-Fox News later issued an apology and said Knowles would no longer be booked by the network.
+Fox News later apologised and said Knowles would no longer be booked by the network.

-Justin Murphy, an American political scientist, sparked an uproar after drawing a link between Ms Thunberg's activism and the underage victims of child sex offender Jeffrey Epstein:
+Justin Murphy, an American political scientist, sparked an uproar after drawing a link between Thunberg's activism and the underage victims of child sex offender Jeffrey Epstein.

 The right of Australia's media was no less critical.